sergiobaiao/alfresco-search-client/README.md

 Is recomended that you create a Consumer (read-only) user for this integration.

 After configured, simple add the [alfresco_search] shortcode in a new Wordpress page and Voilá

+Help wanted.
+If you want/know you way on both Wordpress and Alfresco and want to contribute, please contact me.